ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

 **What I enjoyed most about the interview process was meeting the fellows.
 Each one had a story, a reason for pursuing their passions**.
 It was insightful to see how they approached each problem.
 As I was actively interviewing myself I could give pointers _(after the interview was completed)_ and also reflect on where I could improve when I was in similar interview situations in the future.

 ## Conclusion
 - Do this!
 Its awesome!
-I highly encourage you to volutneer.
+I highly encourage you to volunteer.
 You will both be able to stay technical, provide support, and most importantly give back!
 Check out this site, reach out to me / Alexis to get started!
 - It was important to me to volunteer and give back.
 I interviewed a wide array of engineers.
 All driven and passionate candidates who were driven to push themselves.
 Many of the people I interviewed were women and under represented minorities.
 Our industry not only lacks diversity, but lacks support for diverse engineers once they are in the industry.